 From here, if we write

 then it is easily verified by induction that, referring to equation (1),

 Now we set up a comparison with one of the standard proofs involving a back-and-forth argument?, say the one given in Wikipedia that is attributed to Julius König.
 The minimal fixed point is a union of finitary approximations

 etc. Elements in are those which have no inverse images under .
 Elements in are elements in to which can be applied at most once before we hit an element of with no inverse image under .
 Elements in the union are those which survive at most finitely many applications of before hitting an element of with no inverse image under .
 In the terminology of the Wikipedia article, such elements in are called “-stoppers”, and these are exactly the elements for which (where recall is the bijection under construction) is defined to be in the Wikipedia article.
-For elements not in this fixed point (the non--stoppers), we define to be , the same prescription that is used in the Wikipedia article.
+For elements not in this fixed point (the non--stoppers), our proof of CSB (via a minimal fixed point) defined to be , the same prescription that is used in the Wikipedia article.

 Other prescriptions are possible.
 For example, one could dually construct a maximal fixed point of the operator , using Lemma 2 to note that and the right adjoint preserve limits of inverse -chains, so that the maximal fixed point or terminal algebra of the endofunctor could be constructed as an intersection .
 This could also be written as a series